Synonyms of Cycas revoluta (3) (Updated on 1-19-21): Cycas inermis Oudem., Cycas miquelii Warb., Epicycas miquelii (Warb.) de Laub.

 Cycas revoluta Thunb. is the correct and accepted scientific name of this species of palm.
-It was first described by Carl Peter Thunberg in… Hmmm….
-The 2013 version of The Plant List and Llifle (Encyclopedia of Living Forms) says he described it in Nova Acta Regiae Societatis Scientiarum in 1783.
-Plants of the World Online, Tropicos, International Plant Names Index, etc. says he first described it in Verhandelingen Hollandse Maatschappy in 1782.
+It was first described by Carl Peter Thunberg in Verhandelingen Hollandse Maatschappy in 1782.
 (That’s the short version of a LONG title).
-That is one of the few times there is a discrepancy in the publication and date.
+Some databases say Thunberg first described the species in Nova Acta Regiae Societatis Scientiarum in 1783.

 I bought this plant from Lowe’s in 2009.
 It was pretty small when I bought it and it turned into a beautiful plant.
 I always kept it in a pot and brought it inside every winter.
 In the summer of 2012 a good friend and fellow plant collector, Walley Morse, took me to his sons home in Leland, Mississippi to look at a shrub growing in the backyard.
 I was shocked to see a good sized Sago Palm growing right in his backyard.
 The manager of the Farmer’s Co-op in Leland also overwintered a HUGE Sago Palm in his store.

 Sago Palms are very easy to grow in pots or outside if you live in areas where they are cold hardy (USDA Zones 8b-11).
 Cycads, in general, prefer very bright light but they also tolerate low light.
 Mine grew in the backyard of the mansion in direct sun for a few hours in the morning until around noon until they were shaded by the HUGE Magnolia and the mansion.